JohannBulls/Assignment_Kit/README.md

 - Johann Amaya Lopez - *JohannBulls* - [JohannBulls GitHub](https://github.com/JohannBulls)

-See also the list of [contributors](https://github.com/your-username/Assignment_Kit/contributors) who participated in this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](https://github.com/JohannBulls/Assignment_Kit/blob/main/LICENSE) file for details.